O-Three-Two/2023-10-zetachain-alpha/phase-1/101-dev/README.md

 ### What is unique about Zetachain

-Zetachain stands out from other L1's due to the fact that its specifically designed from scratch to effectively support on-chain contracts, facilitating ease of use in a multi-chain environment.
+Zetachain stands out from other L1s because it's specifically designed from scratch to support on-chain contracts effectively, facilitating ease of use in a multi-chain environment.
 Their approach method is heavily centered around decentralization and trustlessness, enabling operation across numerous chains without the reliance on centralized trust.

 While the concept of an omni-chain or multi-chain approach isn't new, and others have attempted it through methods like message passing, these solutions often depend on trusted verifiers or other centralized entities.

 In contrast, Zetachain is being built to be as decentralized as possible.
 A notable difference with conventional layer one blockchains is their tendency to retain users and developers within their own limited ecosystems, usually discouraging external integration.

-Contrarily, Zetachain's model is intended to break these boundaries; they not only permit but actively encourage developers to use their platform as a springboard to reach and connect with other chains.
+On the contrary, Zetachain's model is intended to break these boundaries; they not only permit but actively encourage developers to use their platform as a springboard to reach and connect with other chains.

-Zetachain's goal is to provide a omni chain experience for both developers and users who navigate the multi-chain landscape, enabling more seamless connectivity and interactions across different blockchain networks.
+Zetachain's goal is to provide an omni chain experience for both developers and users who navigate the multi-chain landscape, enabling more seamless connectivity and interactions across different blockchain networks.

-#### H-h-hold on, whats an Omni-chain?
-How is that different than bridge/multi chain?
+#### H-h-hold on, what's an Omni-chain?
+How is that different than bridge/multi-chain?

-You can think of it like a bridge is an example of a multi chain application?
+You can think of it like a bridge is an example of a multi-chain application?
 It works **between two** different chains.

-On the other hand, Omnichain, means applications and dApps that work across multiple chains **simultaneously**.
+On the other hand, Omnichain means applications and dApps that work across multiple chains **simultaneously**.

-Typically, with multi chain apps, the developer might be deploying the same application to multiple chains or similar application, it's almost like they're copy pasting from one place to the next.
+Typically, with multi-chain apps, the developer might be deploying the same application to multiple chains or similar applications; it's almost like they're copy-pasting from one place to the next.
 It's just a series of connected applications.

-Whereas an omni chain application is designed from the ground up to work across multiple chains.
-So what happens is you deploy your application logic in one place, and interact with assets across multiple chains.
+On the other hand, an omnichain application is designed from the ground up to work across multiple chains.
+So what happens is you deploy your application logic in one place and interact with assets across various chains.

 This magic happens with **Omnichain Smart Contracts**.
-They are used to orchestrate assets/data on all chains, including non-smart contract solutions like Bitcoin and Dogecoin, on top of its messaging capabilities.
+They are used to orchestrate assets/data on all chains, including non-smart contract solutions like Bitcoin and Dogecoin, on top of their messaging capabilities.

-That's what makes it not only different, but unique compared to pure messaging solutions like LayerZero and Axelar.
+That's what makes it different and unique compared to pure messaging solutions like LayerZero and Axelar.

 #### The Omni-chain approach.

-The biggest (and obvious) benefit here is that it eliminates the need for things like wrapped assets, bridges, streamlining cross chain assets and data transfers.
+The most significant (and obvious) benefit here is that it eliminates the need for things like wrapped assets, bridges, streamlining cross-chain assets, and data transfers.
 But how?

-Zetachain has abstracted most of the complication of this in a way to make it easier for users and easier for developers who don't have to worry about wrapping assets and bridging and that kind of work.
+Zetachain has abstracted most of the complications of this in a way to make it easier for users and easier for developers who don't have to worry about wrapping assets and bridging and that kind of work.

-All of that happens thanks to the ZRC20 token, which is an abstraction of a token or a native asset on an external chain.
+All of that happens thanks to the ZRC20 token, an abstraction of a token or a native asset on an external chain.

-Due to the fact that on Zetachain, there are no wrapped coin, you're actually getting the original asset on the new blockchain if you're swapping.
-Meaning, assets are never at risk in their system.
+Because on Zetachain, there are no wrapped coins, you're actually getting the original asset on the new blockchain if you're swapping.
+Meaning assets are never at risk in their system.

-##### How does that work and why is this important?
+##### How does that work, and why is this important?

-When you're transferring value, instead of locking assets in a vault like in Wormhole, or the Ronin incident, and then having some synthetic asset on the other destination that's backed by that's leaving all of that vault at risk.
+When you're transferring value, instead of locking assets in a vault-like in Wormhole or the Ronin incident, and then having some synthetic asset on the other destination that's backed by that's leaving all of that vault at risk.

-For Zetachain, it looks more like a two sided swap.
+For Zetachain, it looks more like a two-sided swap.
 You would swap X for data that's burned, and then on the destination that's minted, and then traded for your target asset.

-However, from a user's point of view it's really just all that's kind of managed in the background by app developers and zeta chain.
+However, from a user's point of view, it's really just all that's kind of managed in the background by app developers and zeta chain.

 So to user, all you're doing is just sending a transaction, and you get the result.

-There is no wrapped coin and you're actually getting the original asset on the new blockchain if you're swapping.
+There is no wrapped coin, and you get the original asset on the new blockchain if you're swapping.

 #### ZRC20

 The staple of Zetachain's omnichain smart contract platform is the novel [ZRC-20](https://www.zetachain.com/docs/developers/omnichain/zrc-20/) token standard, based on ERC-20.

-You can think of it like an abstraction of a token or native asset on an external chain.
+You can think of it as an abstraction of a token or native asset on an external chain.

-In a broad sense, ZRC-20 tokens are an expansion of the common ERC-20 tokens present in the Ethereum ecosystem.
+In a broad sense, ZRC-20 tokens are an extension of the ERC20 tokens present in the Ethereum ecosystem.

 **Characteristics:**

 - ZRC-20 tokens are an enhancement of Ethereum's ERC-20 standard.
 - They can manage assets on all chains connected to ZetaChain.
-- ZRC-20 can represent any fungible token, including those from other chains (e.g., Bitcoin, Dogecoin, ERC-20 tokens on other networks), and various chain-specific gas assets.
+- ZRC-20 can represent any fungible token, including those from other chains (e.g., Bitcoin, Dogecoin, ERC-20 tokens on other networks) and various chain-specific gas assets.

 **Technical Interface:**